bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ```

 Go ahead and sent different texts to the endpoint and see what the responses are.
-Note: if you are using the dummy model then the result will be always consant.
+Note: if you are using the dummy model then the result will be always `{"label":"NEGATIVE","score":0.5%`.

 ### 3. Build Bento

-Now that we have tested the service and made sure everything is working lets build
+Now that we have tested the service and made sure everything is working let's build
 the bento save it to the local bento store.
 ```
 bentoml build